 and so on books

 Comyns, Barbara.
 Out of the Red into the Blue.
 London: Heinemann, 1960.
 202 pp. Hardcover with price-clipped dust jacket.
-FIRST EDITION [not for sale].
+FIRST EDITION [currently not for sale].

 Comyns, Barbara.
 Out of the Red into the Blue.
 London: Heinemann, 1960.
 202 pp. Hardcover with price-clipped dust jacket.
-FIRST EDITION [not for sale].
+FIRST EDITION [currently not for sale].

 In an introduction to one of her novels, the author Brian Evenson writes that Comyns strikes "an impossible balance between accuracy, wonder, and disgust."

-The work of Barbary Comyns, who indeed has written some very strange and dark novels (levitating daughters; human skin chairs; a poisoned village; and the more realistic horror of "the poverty") is not easy to find anymore in original print--hence, hard to part with.
+The work of Barbary Comyns, who indeed has written some very strange and dark novels (levitating daughters; human skin chairs; a poisoned village; and the more mundane horrors of "the poverty") is not so easy to find anymore in original print.

-This is her memoir, about her escape from poverty in post-war London to an equally poor-stricken but more bohemian life on Ibiza (named Ciriaco in the book, perhaps in an attempt to save the island from British tourism).
-It's wonderfully written with a Comyn-esque dab of quirkiness, like the strange habits of Spanish plumbing, and a potential rabies infection brought by a backward-walking dog.
-Ultimately, though, it is a book about the simple life, pre-airbnb: blissful and harsh at once.
+This is a memoir about her escape from poverty in post-war London to an equally poor-stricken but more bohemian life on Ibiza (named Ciriaco in the book, probably in an attempt to save the island from British tourism).
+It's wonderfully written with a Comyn-esque dab of quirkiness, like the strange habits of Spanish plumbing, and a potential rabies infection inflicted by a backward-walking dog.
+Ultimately, though, it is a book about the simple life, pre-airbnb: blissful and harsh at the same time.

 Not selling (or maybe: make me an offer...)